manybots/manybots/README_Windows.md

 Extract the libstdc++-6.dll and libgcc_s_sjlj-1.dll into C:/RailsInstaller/Ruby1.9.3/bin
 Run the install again

+Now install the migrate DB command to create all the SQLite stuff

+   $ bundle exec rake db:migrate

+Now onto the the first of the apps (the default Gmail observer - you can build more!)

+   $ rails generate manybots_gmail:install
+   $ bundle exec rake db:migrate

 To start editing code we recommend using redcar.
 To install just run